latleger/Tableau-Project/README.md

 5. I also created a forecast on the number of strikes and the cost of damages.
 This will be the forecast if the airport and airlines do not improve on preventative measures.

 ## Results
-(Fill in which Option you chose, either 1 or 2.
-List the dataset you selected for the project if you selected Option 2.
-Also, discuss the visualizations you created, and why.
-For Option 2, also identify what your data question was, and how you went through the prompts.)

 I choose Option 2 and the FAA Wildlife Strikes, 2015 database.

 I choose the 4 questions and reviewed 1 outlier: